 - Blue – has a calming effect which lowers heart rate, blood pressure and feelings of anger/anxiety.
-Use this colour in abundance if your child has stressful bedtimes or behavioural problems.
+Use blue in abundance if your child has stressful bedtimes or behavioural problems.

 - Green – the colour of serenity and health, green is said to improve reading ability and concentration.
 It also helps young ones to wake up feeling fresh.